-The key terms of the Plantation Services Agreement are contained in Part 8.5(b) of this PDS and include all services in relation to each Plantation in accordance with sound silvicultural and environmental practices adopted within the forestry industry.
-Specifically, the service provider is engaged for the Establishment of the Plantation and the tending of the Plantation.
+The Forestry Contractor is a key service provider appointed under the terms of the Plantation Services Agreement which is summarised in Section 9.5 of this PDS.
+Its services include all services in relation to each Plantation in accordance with sound silvicultural and environmental practices adopted within the forestry industry.
+Specifically, the Forestry Contractor is engaged for the Establishment of the Plantation and the tending of the Plantation.

-At the request of the service provider, the amounts payable under the Plantation Services Agreement are commercial in confidence.
+At the request of the Forestry Contractor, the amounts payable under the Plantation Services Agreement are commercial in confidence.

-In accordance with the Responsible Entity's policies, the Board oversees the appointment of the service provider upon recommendations provided to the Board by one of its directors.
+In accordance with the Responsible Entity's policies, the Board oversees the appointment of service providers upon recommendations provided to the Board by one of its directors.
 Before entering into any agreement with key service providers, the Board certifies that the agreement is being entered into at arm's length.
 The service provider's performance is then monitored by the Board and it is assessed on an ongoing or at least annual basis against agreed KPIs.